GenomeDev/GOReverseLookup/README.md

 ### Creating the input file
 The entry to the program is an input file, which is ideally placed in the `.../goreverselookup/research_models/` folder, as explained in _Folder setup_.
 It contains all the relevant data for the program to complete the analysis of statistically important genes that positively or negatively contribute to one or more states of interest.

-An example input.txt file to discover the genes that positively contribute to both the development of chronic inflammation and cancer is:
+An example input.txt file to discover the genes that positively contribute to both the development of chronic inflammation and cancer is supplied below.

+WARNING: This is just an example input file intended to give a quick overview of the general contents of an input file.
+It is not meant to be used in an analysis, as it contains far too few GO terms to discover any potential genes.
+To test if your program setup works, use research-grade input files, which are located in the `research_models` folder, e.g. `research_models/chronic-inflammation_cancer/IEA+/ind_ann,p=0.05,IEA+ (145)/input.txt`.

 ```
 # Comments are preceded by a single '#'.
 Comment lines will not be parsed in code.
 # Section titles are preceded by three '###'